openvinotoolkit/nncf/docs/styleguide/PyGuide.md

    def __init__(self, param1: ParamType, param2: AnotherParamType):
         """
         *Add a brief explanation of what happens during this particular __init__, such as :*
-        The construction of this objects is dependent on the value of GLOBAL_VARIABLE...
+        The construction of this object is dependent on the value of GLOBAL_VARIABLE...
         Each object of the class after __init__ is registered in ...
         Each instantiation of an object of this class leads to a side effect in ... (explain side effect) If *this* and *that*, the object creation will fail with a RuntimeError.